 And then it dawned on me.
 I probably need a purple shampoo!
+Here’s why.

-Why purple shampoo?
+- Why use purple shampoo?

 Jenn Jones, master colorist and owner of Creature Studio in Atlanta explains, “Light colored hair like shades of blonde and gray are more susceptible to becoming discolored due to a number of factors like heat styling, medications, product buildup, sun, salt, chlorine and environmental pollutants.”

-A Clean UV + Heat Protectant
+A clean UV + heat protectant

-Another thing we can do is use a clean heat and UV protectant to help stop the yellowing/brassiness before it starts.
+Enter better beauty’s heat and UV protectant to help stop the yellowing/brassiness before it starts.
 Using a heat + UV protectant along with a great purple shampoo will be even more effective at bringing out those white, bright silver and grays.